juliat/juliat.github.io/content/portfolio/StreetSmart.md

 - **Skills**: What skills do we have?
 Do we know enough to have a chance at doing this?
 - **Learning**: The team agreed we were mostly in this for fun and to learn.
 So, we also considered whether a project would let each of us learn interesting new things.

 Sticky notes that sync across computers, extensions for Google Calendar&mdash;we considered many ideas.
-StreetSmart came up when I explained how, having just moved to Manhattan for the summer, I was always worried about what streets were safe to walk on (especially at night), and how I wished there were an app that could tell me that.
-And that's where the idea for the app "Don't Get Mugged" (later renamed to StreetSmart), began.
+StreetSmart came up when I explained how, having just moved to Manhattan for the summer, I worried about what streets were safe to walk on (especially at night), and how I wished there were an app that could tell me that.
+And that's where the idea for our app began.

-StreetSmart won out over our other ideas because we thought it would be the most valuable, in scope, and a good fit for the team's skills and interests.
+We chose StreetSmart over our other ideas because we thought it would be the most valuable, in scope, and a good fit for the team's skills and interests.

 ## What's Essential and What's Extra?

 At the beginning of the day and throughout, the team thought of great ideas to extend the app.
 It could have walking directions, or show you safe places to stop, etc. To keep things doable, we made a quick list of essentials vs. extras.

-Essentials were basic:
+Essentials:

 - Crime data on a map
 - Geolocation (a map of what's near me)